-- (a) ensures that there is no significant degradation of the existing groundwater quality is maintained - (b) does not result in pathogens or other toxic substances accumulating in soil or pasture to levels that would render the soil unsafe for agricultural or domestic use - (c) recognises and provides for the strategies for surface water quality management set out in Policies 6-3, 6-4 and 6-5, as necessary - (d) maximises the reuse of nutrients and water contained in the discharge to the extent practicable - (e) ensures that adverse effects\(^\) on rare habitats\(^\), threatened habitats\(^\) and at risk habitats\(^\) are avoided, remedied or mitigated. \(^{20-21}\)
+- (a) ensures that there is no significant degradation of the existing groundwater quality - (b) does not result in pathogens or other toxic substances accumulating in soil or pasture to levels that would render the soil unsafe for agricultural or domestic use - (c) recognises and provides for the strategies for surface water quality management set out in Policies 6-3, 6-4 and 6-5, as necessary - (d) maximises the reuse of nutrients and water contained in the discharge to the extent practicable.
+31

-Policy 6-10: Options for discharges to surface water and land 122
+Policy 6-10: Options for discharges to surface water and land

-When applying for consents and making decisions on consent applications for discharges of contaminants to water or land, the opportunity to utilise alternative treatment and discharge options or a mix of discharge regimes, for the purpose of avoiding or a mitigating adverse of discharge where practicable shall be considered, including but not limited to: 24
+When applying for consents and making decisions on consent applications for discharges of contaminants to water or land, the opportunity to utilise alternative discharge options or a mix of discharge regimes, for the purpose of mitigating adverse effects, shall be considered, including but not limited to:

-- (a) discharging contaminants onto land in preference to rather than discharging contaminants into water - (b) withholding from discharging contaminants into surface water at times of low flow - (c) adopting different treatment options for discharges\ to different receiving environments\ or at different times (including different flow regimes in surface water bodies^).
+- (a) discharging contaminants onto land in preference to discharging contaminants into water - (b) withholding from discharging contaminants into surface water at times of low flow - (c) adopting different treatment options for discharges to different receiving environments or at different times (including different flow regimes in surface waterbodies).
+32